HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 - Starting in CF211, while hovering over the content item, an overflow menu button is displayed on the right of the content item's title.
 Clicking on that button opens a menu which displays the **Edit**, **Overview**, **Move**, **Copy**, **Duplicate**, and **Delete** options.
     ![Authoring actions on HCL Content Composer Dashboard Overflow Menu](../../../../../assets/Content_authoring_actions_in_dashboard_overflow_menu.png)

-## Create new content and add/remove keywords
+## Creating new content and adding/removing keywords

 Follow the steps to create a new content and add keywords from the Dashboard view: